 Carol Ott is a Clinical Professor of Pharmacy Practice at Purdue University College of Pharmacy, a Clinical Pharmacy Specialist in Outpatient Psychiatry at Eskenazi Health/Midtown Community Mental Health, Indianapolis.
 Carol also provides consultation to the Tippecanoe County Public Defender's Office, the Dept of Child Services through an IU Psychopharmacology Consult Group, and she sits on the Indiana Medicaid Drug Utilization Review Board and Mental Health Quality Advisory Committee.

-Nichole Ramirez (President) is a graduate student in the Purdue University School of Engineering Education.
+Nichole Ramirez (President) is a postdoctoral fellow in the Purdue University School of Engineering Education.
 She joined the NAMI-WCI board in January 2015.
 The former president of NAMI on Campus Purdue, she received the 2016 Dean Betty Nelson Service Award from Mortar Board.

 Dr. Nick Piotrowski is a Psychiatrist with Indiana University Health Arnett.
 He is especially passionate about the treatment of substance use disorders, and their interaction with other mental health concerns.
 He is also a member of the Drug Free Coalition of Tippecanoe County and the Tippecanoe County Opiod Taskforce.